 The O’Briens could no longer justify throwing good money at a team with no Stanley Cup to show for it.
 They had railroads and mines to run.
 The Renfrew Creamery Kings were shut down after the 1910-1911 season and the players were dispersed in a draft.
 Fred Taylor was drafted by the Wanderers, but he spurned their offer and went west to play for the Patricks.

 Hockey went on without them, to no one’s surprise.

 In an ironic touch, in 1919 the National Hockey Alliance would dissolve itself to get rid of a troublesome owner, Eddie Livingstone of the Toronto Blue Shirts.
-This time it didn’t work, and the newly-founded National Hockey League was stuck with him.
+It didn’t work this time, either, and the newly-founded National Hockey League was stuck with him.

 These days Renfrew is a larger town, but not by much.
 Their primary industry is manufacturing instead of agriculture, and the town makes most of the hockey tape used in Canada.
 They still have amateur hockey teams, though none of them use the Creamery Kings name.
 They honor their place in hockey history with the the NHA/NHL Birthplace Museum, though as of February 2020 it appears to be closed for renovations.

 M.J. and Ambrose did manage to leave their mark on the league in two ways.
 The Montreal Canadiens, which they founded as an afterthought, are now the longest-lived and most storied team in professional hockey.
 The O’Brien Cup was awarded to the NHA champion until 1917.
 It was awarded to the NHL’s Canadian Division champion until 1938, and then to the second-place team until 1950.

 Today, the O’Brien Cup awarded to no one, and sits in a pretty case in the Hockey Hall of Fame in Toronto.